Trustbyrecon/Hookahplus/docs/MANYCHAT_SETUP_GUIDE.md

 ## Step 1: Configure Environment Variables

 **Important:** The webhook secret and verify token are values that YOU generate/choose yourself - they are NOT found in ManyChat's Public API settings page.
-You'll enter these same values into ManyChat when configuring the webhook in Step 2.
+These are used by your webhook endpoint to verify requests (optional but recommended for security).

 ### Generate Required Values